Salavin/band-bot/README.md

 `!help`: Shows this message.

 `!talk`: Generates a string of gibberish using Markov Chains. *Disclaimer: may be inappropriate at times.
-If this says something you don't like, please mention Slav.*
+If this says something you don't like, please mention @ mod.*

 `!generatememe`: This generates a meme with whatever image you attach to your message, along with whatever text you provide it.
 For example, you can do `!generatememe Meme Text Here`, and it will generate a meme with that text at the bottom of your image.